 - Root rot is caused by a fungus that thrives in moist soil.
 Avoid overwatering to prevent it, discard any plants that have been affected and avoid planting in the same location.
 The fungus can live in the soil for up to five years.

-- Downy mildew, which leaves gray deposits on the undersides of the leaves, and powdery mildew, which leaves a whitish powder on the tops of the leaves, are both diseases that occur in damp conditions when there isn't enough air circulation.
-Prevent it by allowing sufficient spacing between plants and watering the base of the plants but not the leaves.
-You can usually treat it by spraying affected plants with a fungicide.
-You can also treat powdery mildew with hydrogen peroxide.
+- Downy mildew, which leaves yellow or gray deposits on the undersides of the leaves, and powdery mildew, which leaves a whitish powdery growth on the tops of the leaves, are both diseases that occur in damp conditions when there isn't enough air circulation.
+Prevent both by allowing sufficient spacing between plants and watering around the base of the plants but not the leaves.
+You can usually treat fungal infections by spraying affected plants with a fungicide as a preventative measure.

 - Anthracnose causes large, brown spots on the leaves and turns the seeds yellow and rusty.
 This fungus lives in the soil, so the best strategy to avoid it is to rotate crops.
 Do not compost affected plants or turn them into the soil.